 Third Party, Fire & Theft

-Adds fire and theft protection for your Alfa Romeo.
-May suit mid-value Alfas worth $5,000-$20,000 where theft cover is important but full comprehensive costs are a concern.
+Adds fire and theft cover for your Alfa Romeo on top of third-party protection.
+May suit mid-value Alfas worth $5,000-$20,000 where theft cover matters but comprehensive seems excessive.

 • Third-party property damage